afristrup/PoP2024Documentation/Writerside/topics/F-Syntax-Covered-in-Week-2.md

 ### Lists

-**Beginner:** These are ordered collections of items of the same type.
+**Beginner:** Lists are ordered collections of items of the same type.

 **Experienced:** F# lists are immutable, singly-linked lists.
 They're optimized for prepending elements and recursion.